The Worm Turns is a 1937 Mickey Mouse cartoon, directed by Ben Sharpsteen.

 - Diabolical Dogcatcher: Pete takes the role of a cackling, evil dogcatcher roaming around to kidnap people's pets, stuff them in his wagon and take them to the pound.
 When Pluto tries to escape, he even pulls out a shotgun while chasing him, intending to flat-out murder the dog while yelling death threats at him.

 - The Dog Bites Back: Happens when any and all prey takes the Courage Builder.
-Pluto is a literal example when he takes it.
+Pluto is a literal example when he takes it, biting Pete in the rear as he does so.

 - Dogs Love Fire Hydrants: After Pluto defeats Pete, he stops to sniff at a fire hydrant.
 Mickey sprays Courage Builder on the hydrant, and it attacks Pluto with a Hydrant Geyser.

-- Furry Confusion: Mickey has a real mouse in his house, which he uses his Courage Builder on when it's threatened by a cat.
+- Mickey has a real mouse in his house, which he uses his Courage Builder on when it's threatened by a cat.

 - The Hunter Becomes the Hunted: The Courage Builder allows any creature it's used on to become brave and fearsome, allowing flies to turn on spiders, mice to beat up cats, cats to terrorize dogs, and dogs to viciously attack dogcatchers.